 Visitors are welcome at The Birthplace of Pepsi-Cola Store where they can learn more about the history of its inventor and the early days of one of the world’s favorite soft drinks.

 Visit the Birthplace where you can step back in time enjoying a fountain Pepsi or browse through their gifts and souvenirs.

-The Birthplace is open Monday through Saturday 10am until 6pm and Sundays 12 noon until 4pm.
+The Birthplace is open Monday through Saturday 10 am until 6 pm and Sundays from 12 noon until 4 pm.